 7 summer festivals and events in Belgium

 A new year has begun and people are already planning their summer holidays.
 If you are one of those who like to plan ahead, let us tell you why Belgium should be your country of choice this summer.
 Packed with festivals and events from June to September, this is the perfect destinations for the cultural traveler.
-We have listed 7 festivals and events for you to check out in 2018:
+Check out these 7 unmissable festivals to visit in Belgium this year.

 © Rock Werchter